Ontario Line Construction

 The station at Queen and Spadina will connect with the 501 Queen and 510 Spadina streetcar routes.
 Current plans envision maintaining streetcar service in these areas throughout the duration of the project, though there might be times when service is re-routed or reduced to accommodate construction work.

-Advanced Work Currently Taking Place
+Work Currently Taking Place

 Osgoode Station